Matveibos/rails_answers_and_guides/README.md

 ## You are always have seen it, but never complete, may be time is comming?

-Rails guide http://guides.rubyonrails.org/, and on russinal language http://rusrails.ru/
+Rails guide http://guides.rubyonrails.org/, and in russion http://rusrails.ru/